dbt-labs/adapter-bulk-issue-create/discussion_17.md

 - Starburst/Trino, which has [`dbt-trino-utils.date_spine`](https://github.com/starburstdata/dbt-trino-utils/blob/main/macros/dbt_utils/sql/date_spine.sql),
 - Fabric which has [`tsql-utils.date_spine`](https://github.com/dbt-msft/tsql-utils/blob/main/macros/dbt_utils/datetime/date_spine.sql)

-#### data spine tests
+#### Data Spine Tests

+> [!IMPORTANT]
-Most important is that the following test cases be added to the adapter to ensure compatibiliy now and moving forward.
-See #8616 changes to `dbt/tests/adapter/utils/` directory for more info
+Important!
+The following test cases must be added to the adapter to ensure compatibility now and moving forward.
+See #8616 changes to `dbt/tests/adapter/utils/` directory for more info.

 - `TestDateSpine`
 - `TestGenerateSeries`
 - `TestGetIntervalsBetween`
 - `TestGetPowersOfTwo`

-### storing test failures as view
+### Storing Test Failures as View

 #6914 #8653  <!-- markdownlint-disable-line MD018 -->

-there's a new config for tests, `store_failures_as` which can be `table` or `view`. it overlaps in "interesting" ways with an existing config, `should_store_failures`, which will be deprecated at some point in the future.
+There's a new config for tests, `store_failures_as` which can be `table` or `view`.
+It overlaps in "interesting" ways with an existing config, `should_store_failures`, which will be deprecated at some point in the future.

+> [!NOTE]
-Provided that your adapter doesn't have a custom `test` materialization overriding Core's default, the shouldn't be work required here only add the below tests.
+Provided that your adapter doesn't have a custom `test` materialization overriding Core's default, there shouldn't be work required here beyond adding the below tests.
 But leaving this as standalone section rather than listing the available tests just in case.

-#### store failures tests
+#### Store Failures Tests

 - `TestStoreTestFailuresAsInteractions`
 - `TestStoreTestFailuresAsProjectLevelOff`